 For CFD simulation of flow inside the FGD reactor the OpenFOAM software have been used.
 The goal of simulation is to numerically simulate the whole desulfurization process.
 Our investigation aimed to development of the suitable solver.
-It is a self developed solver based on the coalChemistryFoam solver included in OpenFOAM.
+It is a modification of standard coalChemistryFoam solver included in OpenFOAM.